 Our client came with the challenge

 As an innovator in the fields of mapping and navigation, our client runs a chain of research and development centers that continuously develop its product portfolio and viable market-ready prototypes.
-Daily, tens of thousands of tests, code integrations, and builds are performed in their AWS-based continuous integration and continuous delivery (CI/CD) pipeline.
+Daily, tens of thousands of tests, code integrations, and builds are performed in their AWS-based continuous integration solution and continuous delivery (CI/CD) pipeline.

 In 2017, after two years of collaboration, Intellias took ownership of a large share of the product portfolio pertaining to our client’s map production and automotive solutions.
 At that time, our DevOps team responsible for CI/CD monitoring, support, and automation was still working at the client’s site in Germany.
 After six months, our Intellias teams started experiencing frequent obstacles due to delays in incident response and communication.
 Given the sheer number of commits, tests, and builds, our client’s team was physically unable to promptly respond to emergencies.

 Another challenge lay in reconfiguring the execution of tens of thousands of automated tests that could contain numerous implicit and explicit dependencies and were run multiple times a day.
 To avoid large buildups of failed tests, they had to be executed early in the software development lifecycle.

 Intellias developed the solution

 Since Intellias was performing all related development, testing, and release planning activities, our client decided to also build a mature DevOps team with Intellias.
 In view of the large volume of tests to handle, we hired four highly skilled DevOps practitioners with proven experience in provisioning, automating, and managing complex end-to-end deployment pipelines on Amazon Web Services.